lenniecottrell/lenniecottrell.github.io/_posts/2021-3-18-First-Technical-Assessment.md

 I left comments in my code to demonstrate that I knew what needed to happen and how to do it with pseudocode, but I didn't submit the code with working solutions.
 If they actually read my code despite not passing the tests, hopefully my comments will earn me some human points and show that I AM a capable programmer.

-This experience has me feeling simultenously like I'm underprepared and like I'm totally ready.
+This experience has me feeling simultaneously like I'm under prepared and like I'm totally ready.
 On one hand, comparing two arrays is a relatively common task, and I should be able to handle it confidently going into a technical interview.
 On the other hand, without a time limit and with a person to ask questions to, these questions were not above my head at all.

 I haven't heard back yet.
 Either way, making it to this step is another step closer to becoming a professional programmer.